Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 **What, if any, restrictions does using the version of resize that takes a single argument place on the element type?**

-If we use the version of `resize` that takes a single argument place on the element typewe must supply an initializer or the element type must have a default constructor.
+If we use the version of `resize` that takes a single argument place on the element type, we must supply an initializer or the element type must have a default constructor since all elements should be value initialized.